California-Strawberry-Commission/laser-runner-cutter/ros2/README.md

 # Laser Runner Cutter ROS2 Nodes

 This project uses **Ubuntu 20.04 (Focal Fossa)**!
 Newer versions of ROS are not currently supported!

 ## Auto-Install

 Auto-Installation assumes a fresh version of **Ubuntu 20.04 desktop/server** on a dedicated deployment or development PC.

 1. Clone this repository into your home directory

         $ cd ~
         $ git clone https://github.com/California-Strawberry-Commission/laser-runner-cutter

 1. Run the install script in `laser-runner-cutter/ros2/scripts`.
 This will take a while.

         $ cd laser-runner-cutter/ros2/scripts
         $ bash install.sh

 1. Set up your environment.
 If you cloned somewhere other than home, use that directory instead of `~`.
 Optionally, also add this line to the end of your `.bashrc` to automagically activate the environment on every login (useful for deployed/dev systems)

         $ source ~/laser-runner-cutter/ros2/scripts/setup.sh

-1. Build the project to make sure everything installed correctly

-        $ bash build.sh

 ### Using Helios DAC on Linux